 - Before cutting, make sure that the wet saw’s water reservoir or tray is full.

 - Prepare to cut tile with a wet saw by aligning the tile on the table.
 Set the protective rip fence so that when the tile’s layout mark meets the blade, the widest part of the tile is between the blade and the fence.
 This keeps your hands as far away as possible from the blade during the cut.

 - If you are unsure how to position the tile, try setting up in different positions and choose the one that supports the largest section of tile on the table during the cut.

-Safety: Wear eye protection and gloves while using any saws.
+Safety: Wear safety goggles and gloves while using any saws.
 Keep fingers as far away from the blade as possible to avoid accidents, and do not wear loose clothing or jewelry that could get caught in the blade.

-- Turn on the saw and give it 15 to 20 seconds to get up to speed any time you begin using it.
+- Turn on the saw and give it 15-20 seconds to get up to speed whenever you begin using the saw.

 - Holding the tile glazed side up with both hands, feed it along the fence and into the blade.

 - Push slowly, letting the saw do the work and keeping your fingers away from the blade.

 - Push the piece between the blade and fence until it completely clears the blade.